Huracan-project/huracanpy/docs/user_guide/index.rst

 User Guide
 ==========

-This User Guide is here to help you use HuracanPy, by providing explanations about the most important aspacts of the packages.
+This User Guide is here to help you use HuracanPy, by providing explanations about the most important aspects of the packages.
+We recommend you read through the pages in the provided order if you are starting, but each of them can also be read as standalone for future reference.

 .. toctree::